 and looks at the use of innovative exercise methods

-like breathing that appear promising.
+like breathing that are showing some promise.
 Maximal

 abdominal contraction maneuver compared with maximal expiration exercise showed